Lucknow: Economy

 Multiple software and IT companies are present in the city.
-Tata Consultancy Services and HCL Technologies are present in the city.
+Tata Consultancy Services, HCL Technologies, Deloitte, IBM, Genpact and Teleperformance are present in the city.
 IT companies are located in Gomtinagar.
 While it still lags behind cities like Noida, Greater Noida and Meerut in IT hubs.
 The city is also home to a number of important national and state level headquarters for companies including Sony Corporation and Reliance Retail.
 The handicrafts sector accounts for 60 per cent of total exports from the state.

-Companies such as Hindustan Aeronautics Limited, KARAM, Berger Paints, Britannia Industries, Exide Industries, Tata Motors have set up their plants in Lucknow.
+Companies such as Hindustan Aeronautics Limited, KARAM, Berger Paints, Britannia Industries, Exide Industries, Tata Motors, Ashok Leyland have set up their plants in Lucknow.
 Tata Motors has a plant primarily for light commercial vehicles.
 It was set up in 1992 and has a production capacity of 640 vehicles per day.
 There is also a Tata Marcopolo factory in the city.

 To promote the textile industry in the city, the Indian government has allocated Rs.
 2 billion (2000 million rupees) to set up a textile business cluster in the city.
 A sprawling 100 acre IT city costing 15 billion Rupees is planned by the state government at the Chak Ganjaria farms site on the road to Sultanpur and they have already approved special economic zone status for the project, which is expected to create thousands of job opportunities in the state.
 A defence industrial corridor is also coming in the city.

 Traditionally, Lucknow has been a mandi town for mangoes, melons, and grains grown in the surrounding areas.
 Sugarcane-growing plantations and sugar industries are also in close proximity.
 This attracted Edward Dyer to set up a unit based on molasses in the city.
 Dyer Breweries was incorporated in 1855 and was Asia's first commercial brewery.
 The company name was changed to Mohan Meakin Brewery in 1967 (the word "Breweries" was dropped in the eighties as the company diversified into other industries).